d42-schemas/d42-docs/docs/features/declaration.md

 # })
 ```

-This defines a schema for a user with an integer `id` greater than or equal to 1, a string `username` with length between 1 and 8 characters, and a boolean `is_deleted`.
+This example demonstrates defining a user schema with an integer `id` (minimum value 1), a string `username` (length between 1 and 8 characters), and a boolean `is_deleted`.

 :::info

-The [types chapter](/docs/types) contains a list of all available data types
+A comprehensive list of all available data types is provided in the [types chapter](/docs/types).

 :::

 ### Creating Schemas from Native Types

-The `district42` package provides a way to create a schema from a native Python object.
-This can be useful for creating schemas on the fly based on existing data.
+`d42` also enables the creation of schemas directly from native Python objects.
+This is particularly useful for quickly creating schemas based on existing data structures.

-Here's an example of creating a schema from a native Python object using `district42`:
+For instance:

 ```python
 from d42 import from_native